ospfranco/ospfranco.github.io/_posts/2021-02-18-quick-test-a-javascript-library-in-the-browser-console.md

 ---
 layout: post
-title: Quick test any javascript library in the browser console
+title: How to quickly test any JavaScript library in the browser console
 date: 2021-02-18 09:00:00 -04:00
 categories: post
 permalink: /:categories/:year/:month/:day/:title/